Ian Thorpe: Sexuality

 In a July 2014 televised interview with British talk show host Michael Parkinson, Thorpe came out as gay, after years of denying his homosexuality publicly.
 He stated "I'm comfortable saying I'm a gay man.
 And I don't want people to feel the same way I did.
 You can grow up, you can be comfortable and you can be gay."
 He added "I am telling the world that I am gay… and I hope this makes it easier for others now, and even if you've held it in for years, it feels easier to get it out."

 In 2016 he began dating model Ryan Channing.
 In December 2017, he said he did not plan to marry his boyfriend "any time soon".
 He would like to become a father.
 In June 2019, Thorpe split with Channing.
 Channing later died in Bali, Indonesia in May 2022.

 In September 2020, the International Olympic Committee published a question and answer format interview with Thorpe, which touched on his sexual orientation and some of the challenges he faced due to his homosexuality in competitive swimming.

 Activism

 In the lead up to the Australian Marriage Law Postal Survey, Thorpe campaigned for a 'yes' vote, encouraging people to enroll to vote at the City2Surf.
-He later appeared in a campaign advertisement with his partner saying that Thorpe could update his electoral details faster than his partner could swim 100 metres.
+He later appeared in a campaign advertisement with his partner saying Thorpe could update his electoral details faster than he could swim 100 metres.